-In Chapter 1, we learned how business transactions impact Core Fitness and it’s financials.

 While Chapter 1 taught us how individual accounts are impacted, in order to get insight into Core Fitness’s financial health, we need to look at a consolidated view of the fitness studio’s transactions.
 We use Core Fitness’ financial statements to get an aggregated picture of the company and can analyze if it is doing well, financially.

-The Accounting Cycle
+Introducting the Accounting Cycle

+The Accounting Cycle is a step-by-step process to identify, analyze and record the economic events of a company.
+The steps begin with identifying individual transactions by looking at source documents such as receipts, checks, invoices and bank statements.
+These transactions are similar to those outlined in Chapter 1 such as:

+Core Fitness receives cash from an external investor when Stella and Eddie start the company.

+Core Fitness pays rent for the month of March.

+Core Fitness signs up 10 new members on January 2nd.

-In order to go from individual transactions to the summary financial statements, 6 steps are taken.
+These individual transactions are converted into the Company’s summary financial statements through 6 steps outlined below.

-Every company prepares these statements for specific time periods – such as monthly and annually.
-After each month a new period begins and we restart the 6 steps, so the cycle repeats.
-This recording of transactions is known as the Accounting Cycle.
+Every company prepares these statements for specific time periods.
+The most common accounting period is annual, and therefore the accounting cycle would be for 1 year.
+However, statements can also be prepared monthly or quarterly.
+After each period ends, the Company restarts the 6 steps, and therefore the cycle repeats.
+This process of recording of transactions is known as the Accounting Cycle.

 We completed the first step of Identifying Transactions in Chapter 1.